 - Drain noodles from water.
 Return noodles to pot and add sauce to warm.

-- Open hot dog buns and place on baking sheet, being careful not to split them.
+- Open hot dog buns and place on baking sheet, being careful not to split them all the way through.

 - Lightly brush melted butter onto inside of hot dog buns and then sprinkle with garlic powder.